gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas
+**1.1.1 (2025-10-29)**
+- added retry logic for finding n1999 in case the app is started before the game
+- fixed errors corrupting the display for constant force effect
+- cleaned up display parameters to fit on one window without having to use the 'resize' setting for compatibility

 **1.1.0 (2025-10-28)**
 - Now supports NASCAR!
 NASCAR Racing 1, NASCAR Racing 2 and NASCAR Racing 1999 Edition (3DFX) are all supported!
 - FFB with NASCAR1 and NASCAR2 are both supported with the dos versions (1.21 for N1 and 2.03 for N2).
 FFB feels pretty great on N2, but N1 might need some more work to get feeling ok!